Universal-Connect-Project/ucw-app/README.md

 # Universal Connect Widget (Application)

-This repo is a full stack application which anyone can clone and self-host as a way to serve the connect widget via a url which can then be loaded into an iframe.
+This repo is a full-stack application which anyone can clone and self-host as a way to serve the connect widget via a url which can then be loaded into an iframe.

 ## Getting Started (in production)

-This repo is a full stack application which anyone can clone and self-host as a way to serve the connect widget.

-To get started, clone the repo, follow the steps in `Initial Setup`, below to set up your .env file, and then run the following command, from the root of the project:
+To get started, clone the repo, follow the steps in `Initial Setup` (below) to set up your `.env` file, and then run the following command, from the root of the project:

 *This assumes you have [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) already installed.*
 ```